ane/ane.github.io/_posts/2015-12-07-start-once-software.md

 The traditional direction is to operate in a *batch* model.
 Fire up, perform analysis, report results, and die.
 This is a proven method.
-Batch-oriented software has been around for ages, and it works really well if the data you're working with isn't large.
+Batch-oriented software has been around for ages, and it works really well if the data you're working with isn't large.<!--break-->

 The new direction is an *online* model: an analysis tool starts, calculates its data, reports results, and then stays *on*, monitoring for changes.
 When changes